aguerrera/Garoozis/README.md

 	about.html

+In each of your files, you will want to add a special configuration Front Matter.
+In Jekyll, this is done with YAML.
+Here it's JSON because YAML in .NET is beyond my current skill set.

+	{
+	  title: "Page One", /* Title of Page */
+	  layout: "post"     /* name of Razor template to use.
+For instance, this would use a template _layouts/post.cshtml */ }

+        HERE Is where I would start typing the content of my Page!

 Some Notes:
 -----------
-* like in Jekyll, some info is placed at the top of your text files. it's Json in this case, because using Yaml in .NET is beyond my skills
+* json front matter is used in all of your posts/pages for additional configuration
-* your blog posts are saved in the special _posts folder
+* your blog posts are saved in the special _posts folder in a format, e.g. yyyy-m-d-page-name.md
 * all html or markdown files are processed and spat out as static html
 * garoozis builds a model that is passed to the Razor engine that you can use (all page info, Next/Previous Posts, all Posts, all non-blog post Pages, etc)
 * this static output is written to a staging folder, and is optionally compressed